lipim12/Tiffiny/README.md

 For more details about the detailed software engineering, refer to the document "Report final final".

-All Credits to the team Innovasion.
+Made by me with team Innovasion.